ivanonchi/sentences-express-app/README.md

 ### TODO

+- Import script: Implemented but for some reason the data is not getting stored in Firestore.
 - English translation with Yandex: *There is no free tier for individual developers.*
-- Bonus: Tests
+- Tests
-- Bonus: Host the app on Railway or a similar platform
+- Host the app on Railway or a similar platform

 Other: